H4HWV2011/msjarvis-public-docs/thesis/27-heartbeat-and-live-cycles.md

 ## 27.1 Purpose of Heartbeat and Live Signals

-The recurring signals serve several roles:
+The recurring signals serve several roles.
+In contrast to periodic web research, these cycles are primarily concerned with the condition and behavior of internal services and workflows, not with bringing in new external material.

 - Liveness:
   - Provide evidence that key components are running, reachable, and responsive.